 And airlines were already selling tickets to civilians by the time the first federal aviation act passed in 1926.

 Figuring out exactly how a new service fits into existing laws is a cost of doing business when you’re disrupting an industry, and most companies accept that.

 “We have found that when policy makers learn more about our business and the economic benefits our platform offers to cities and to individuals trying to make ends meet in this tough economy, they want to help,” Airbnb’s head of communications Kim Rubey tells Fast Company.
 “So our goal is to make sure we reach out and educate policy makers so that policies don’t inadvertently inhibit the growth of businesses powered by the burgeoning sharing economy.”

-In Uber’s case, Mohrer says policies, though difficult to navigate, have not inhibited the company's growth.
-They’ve hired no outside experts to navigate taxi codes, nor has it become the focus of anyone’s job.
-It's been a menace, but most disputes are solved quickly.
+In Uber’s case, Mohrer says policies, though difficult to navigate, have not inhibited the company’s growth.
+They’ve hired no outside experts to navigate taxi codes, nor has this become the focus of anyone’s job.
+It’s been a menace, but most disputes are solved quickly.